Top

 At Hubbs Law Firm, we represent clients in the following federal criminal matters:

-At Hubbs Law Firm, we are former prosecutors who understand the ins and outs of the federal criminal justice system.
-We use our extensive resources to meticulously build cases for our clients.
-Depending on the circumstances, we can work to have your charges reduced, your sentenced lessened, or your case dropped altogether.
-We understand what is at stake, and we are prepared to fight tirelessly for you.
+At Hubbs Law Firm, our Miami federal criminal defense lawyer is a former prosecutor familiar with the federal criminal justice system.
+We utilize our extensive resources to build cases for our clients meticulously.
+Depending on the circumstances, we can work to have your charges reduced, your sentence lessened, or your case dismissed altogether.
+We understand what is at stake and are prepared to fight tirelessly for you.
+Additionally, our familiarity with local federal courts and regulations equips us with the essential insights needed to advocate in Miami's federal court system effectively.

 Schedule a Consultation